basho/rfc/erlang_errors/README.md

 Elegant error handling is one of the most important and least well understood aspects of the design of the Erlang run-time system - and the one that has the most impact on both cost and quality of code bases written in Erlang.

 In **normal** programming languages error and exception handling is done inline.
-Module 1 calles Module2 which calls Module 3 etc, etc:
+Module 1 calls Module2 which calls Module 3 etc, etc:
 ```
  ┌───────────────────────────────────┐
  │            Module 1               │